otrw/docker-projects/README.md

 This is a public collection of Docker-based setups I've created while learning containerization, scripting, and infrastructure practices.

->[!WARNING] This repo is intentionally messy — it's a work-in-progress learning space.
+> ⚠️  This repo is intentionally messy — it's a work-in-progress learning space.
 Expect rough edges, broken things, and occasional good ideas.

+### About This Repo

+This monorepo exists as part of my effort to “learn in public” while pivoting from Windows sysadmin work into modern cloud-native tooling.
+Mistakes, false starts, and rework are all part of the journey.

+If you find something useful here — great!
+If not, I'm still learning anyway. 😄

 ---